`The peculiar risk lay in the possibility of

 came the reaction of the altered conditions.

-`Under the new conditions of perfect comfort and security,
+`Under the new conditions of perfect comfort

 that restless energy, that with us is strength, would become